solid/odi-governance/README.md

 **Advisory Committee**

 A group of appointed individuals responsible for overseeing Solid, advising on strategic decisions and sustainability.
+This group will also set the vision, mission and values of the project.

 The recommended members of the Advisory Committee we believe should include: